ScaffoldOps/scaffoldops-docs/docs/architecture/high-level-architecture.md

 - Carries asynchronous handoff events between lifecycle stages.
 - Current topic: `generation-requested`.
+- Current cleanup topic: `artifact-cleanup-requested`.
 - Target-state additional topic: `deployment-requested`.

 ### Artifact Store or Repo

+- Future target-state component; the current MVP uses `generator-worker-artifacts-pvc`, not a real Artifact Store.
-- Holds the durable output from generation.
+- Holds the durable output from generation once the deployment stage exists.
 - Provides the reference passed from `generator-worker` to `deployment-worker`.
 - Must be treated as a required architectural boundary in the target state rather than an implicit in-memory handoff.